nogicoder/farcry/README.md

 # Waypoint 9: Create Frag History CSV File

 We would like to import a frag history into a [spreadsheet](https://en.wikipedia.org/wiki/Spreadsheet) for further analysis.
-A spreadsheet consists of a table of cells arranged into rows and column.
+The spreadsheet will consist of a table of cells arranged into rows and column.

-To import our frag history data into a spreadsheet application, we need to store these data into a [CSV file](https://en.wikipedia.org/wiki/Comma-separated_values).
+To import our frag history data into a spreadsheet application, we need to store this data into a [CSV file](https://en.wikipedia.org/wiki/Comma-separated_values).

 Write a function `write_frag_csv_file` that takes an argument `log_file_pathname` representing the pathname of the CSV file to store the frags in, and an argument `frags`, an array of tuples of the frags.

-Each frag is representing by a comma-separated value (CSV) string of the following form:
+Each frag is represented by a comma-separated value (CSV) string with the following form:

 ```python
 >>> log_data = read_log_file('./logs/log04.txt')